lc-cs-172/fall-2025/syllabus.md

 have earned.
 If you have questions or concerns about your performance in the course, please talk with me well before Friday 07-Nov-2025.

-**Academic Integrity.** Academic integrity is an essential part of learning and scholarship.
+**Academic Integrity.** Academic integrity is an essential part of ethical and high quality learning and scholarship.
 Integrity failures (e.g., plagiarism, cheating, the deliberate misrepresentation of information) are reason enough to **fail** this course.
 Period.

+Again, we're not here to have you cut-and-paste ML output and claim it as your own -- doing so is plainly wrong, it is antithetical to responsible scholarship and learning, and is unacceptable.

 Please avoid any behavior that may be reasonably viewed as suspicious.
 Remember that helping a classmate to cheat counts as cheating.
 You need to cite all your sources.
 If you have any questions about the use of generative AI technology (e.g., ChatGPT) or plagiarism boundaries or about what type of material you can access while working on an assignment, please see me before you turn in your work.
-If you have any questions or concerns about academic honesty, please come see me or refer to Lewis & Clark's [Academic Integrity Policy](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/).
+If you have any questions or concerns about academic honesty, please come see me or refer to Lewis & Clark's
+[Academic Integrity Policy](https://docs.lclark.edu/undergraduate/policiesprocedures/academicintegrity/).

 **Other.** All college policies govern this course.
 Please see the